Auditor General of Canada: Office

-On November 4, 2011, the prime minister appointed Michael Ferguson, former Auditor General of the province of New Brunswick, as Auditor General of Canada, effective November 28, 2011.
+On November 4, 2011, the prime minister appointed Michael Ferguson, former auditor general of the province of New Brunswick, as Auditor General of Canada, effective November 28, 2011.
 Sylvain Ricard, having been previously the deputy auditor general, was appointed by Prime Minister Justin Trudeau on March 29, 2019, to serve until a permanent replacement was selected.

-The Office of the Auditor General of Canada was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. five years in a row (2008–2012), and was featured in Maclean's newsmagazine.
+The Office of the Auditor General of Canada was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. five years in a row (2008–2012), and was featured in Maclean's news magazine.

 The commissioner of the environment and sustainable development, was created by Parliament in 1995 as an aide to the AGC, and has offices within the precinct of the AGC.
 The commissioner is empowered under the 1995 amendments to the Auditor-General Act to receive "petitions on environmental and sustainable development matters and [to] require ministers to respond to them".
 The petition process requires the ministry to respond in 120 days, although the process may be delayed by litigation.

 The Office of the Auditor General of Canada is located in the C.D.
 Howe Building in Ottawa.